cnrmurphy/atlas/README.md

 cash available.
 When you want to make a trade on the spreads, you will buy $2,500 worth of ETH on Coinbase Pro while selling
 $2,500 worth of ETH on FTX - effectively earning the spread across the exchanges.
 Now you will have $5,000 ETH on Coinbase Pro and $5,000 + {earned_spread} on FTX.
 In order to become delta neutral on each exchange, you will have to once again split your positions.
+The optimization we want to consider is buying/selling on the respective exchange such that we will not pay more for our transaction than we should.
+A naive implementation of our arbitrage strategy will attempt to become delta neutral by buying at the best price.
+This runs the risk of clearing a level in the orderbook and forcing us to pay a higher price for each following exchange.
+Instead we should be sure never to just keep transacting after clearing a level in the orderbook and instead dicate our transaction based on a metric such as VWAP.